-- Failure to obey traffic control device (like a stop sign or red light)
+- Failing to obey a traffic control device (a red light, stop sign, etc.)

-- Overtaking and passing another vehicle on the right by driving off the pavement or main traveled portion of the roadway
+- Overtaking and passing another vehicle on the right side by driving off the pavement or main travel portion of the roadway

 - Committing an unsafe lane change

 - Failing to yield the right of way

 The basic definition of aggressive driving is: Immediate hazard + speeding + two of the above moving violations.